 Welcome Letter: Confirmation Welcome Letter

-Adult Confirmation Schedule: Sacrament of Confirmation Adult Schedule
+Adult Confirmation Schedule: Adult Confirmation Schedule 2017

 When you have completed the forms schedule an appointment with Br.
 Scott Slattum, OFM to return the forms.